 Take the time to sort through your clothing collection and get rid of what you no longer wear.
 Put your unworn clothes off to the side in order to donate once these unknown times are over.
 Tip – store them in a suitcase; you won’t be using that any time soon.
 Ripped cotton clothes or old socks make great rags!

 Local designer Rebecca Rowe creates capsule wardrobes to help you keep your wardrobe diverse and simple.
-She also has a blog and social media pages full of tips about styling, donating and repurposing.
+She is currently organizing her own closet - follow along on Instagram.
+Purchase her style journal HERE.

 We need to find new, creative ways to show those we love that we care.
-Send someone a bottle of wine (Kin Vineyards offering free delivery in Ottawa), a plant for their home (see my plant blog here for options) or a fun greeting card from The Village Quire.
+Send someone a bottle of wine (from Kin Vineyards, Jabulani Winery, Pelee Island Winery, or VIN Winery), a plant for their home (see my plant blog here for options) or a fun greeting card from The Village Quire.